Womesh Chunder Bonnerjee

-He presided over the first session of the Indian National Congress held at Bombay in 1885 from 28 to 31 December.
-In the 1886 session held at Calcutta, he proposed the formation of standing committees of the Congress in each province for the better co-ordination of its work and it was on this occasion that he advocated that the Congress should confine its activities to political matters only.
-He was the president of the Indian National Congress again in the 1892 session in Allahabad where he denounced the position that India had to prove for worthiness of political freedom.

-He moved to Britain and practiced before the Privy Council.
-He financed the British Committee of Congress and its journals in London.
-In 1865 Dadabhai Naoroji founded the London Indian society and Bonnerjee was made its general secretary.
-When Bonnerjee became the Congress president Naoroji along with him, Eardley Norton and William Digby opened The Congress Political Agency, a branch of Congress in London.
+Womesh Chunder Bonnerjee (or Umesh Chandra Banerjee; 29 December 1844 – 21 July 1906) was an Indian independence activist and barrister who practiced in England.
+He was a secretary of the London Indian Society founded by Dadabhai Naoroji in 1865.
+He was one of the founders and the first president of Indian National Congress in 1885 at Bombay, serving again as president in 1892 at Allahabad.
+Bonnerjee financed the British Committee of Congress and its journals in London.
+Along with Naoroji, Eardley Norton and William Digby he started the Congress Political Agency, a branch of Congress in London.
 He unsuccessfully contested the 1892 United Kingdom general election as a Liberal party candidate for the Barrow and Furness seat.
 In 1893, Naoroji, Bonnerjee and Badruddin Tyabji founded the Indian Parliamentary Committee in England.

-Birth and Ancestry
+Family

-Bonnerjee was born on 2 December 1844 at Calcutta (now Kolkata), in the present-day state of West Bengal.
+Bonnerjee was born on 29 December 1844 at Calcutta (now Kolkata), in the present-day state of West Bengal.
 He belonged to a very respectable Rarhi Kulin Brahmin family who hailed from Baganda, located west of the town of Howrah in present-day state of West Bengal.
 His grandfather Pitambur Bonnerjee first migrated to Calcutta (now Kolkata) and settled there.
 From his mother's side, Womesh Chandra was descended from the renowned Sanskrit scholar and philosopher Pundit Juggonath Turkopunchanun of Tribeni, Hooghly District in present-day West Bengal.